 Part of the fun of travelling around the world these days involves sharing photographs of famous places with everyone back home.
 Bad weather can ruin those moments, especially if one’s on a tight schedule.
 Without some photoshop magic or filters, everything appears dull and flat.

-However, the renown philosopher Jagger once said, “You can’t always get what you want.”
+However, as The Rolling Stones once sang,”you can’t always get what you want.”
 So look on the bright side: no-one can buy a bad weather photograph on a postcard and pass it off as their own.